TESSERINGProjectsLearnV1.2.88 — Tessellate

 Modes -- Choose Your Workflow

 2. Tesser -- Quick spatial.
 Import a single stem, place it in space, add motion, and export.
 The transport bar sits at the bottom with a seek bar for scrubbing.
-No timeline, no keyframes -- just direct spatial control.
+No timeline, no keyframes -- just direct spatial control with motion presets (Orbit, Swirl, Rush, Float, and others).
 If you import a new file, it replaces the current stem.

 5. Mode is set per project.
 You choose the mode when creating a project.
 Existing projects keep their mode when you reopen them.